-Petland Lee's Summit, Missouri is a retail pet industry leader in animal care.
-Petland Lee's Summit, Missouri has advanced by developing state-of-the-art standards for its retail pet store.
+Petland Lee’s Summit is a retail pet industry leader in animal care.
+Petland Lee’s Summit has advanced by developing state-of-the-art standards for its retail pet store.
 We are part of a larger movement in the animal care world advocating for higher standards of care.

-Learn more about some of Petland Lee's Summit, Missouri’s Breeders Through Our Petland Docuseries
+Learn more about some of Petland Lee’s Summit’s Breeders Through Our Petland Docuseries

 EPISODE 1: Where do Petland Puppies come from?